Channel

 that i needed to make myself more employable but also like learning to code is is this thing that gives you i mean i don't wanna i don't wanna over romanticize it but like if you can if you can write code then you have a kind of a superpower you can do things within your existing job that are very hard unless you have the power of automation and in the case of journalism that meant being able to produce interactive pieces data visualizations all those sorts of things and i was working at a financial publication where

-like we dealt with data all the time and it was very natural to want to be able to do you know quantitative journalism and and visual journalism that use data in some way and we just weren't doing it because like we didn't know how and so uh you know slowly at first and then all at once i i started tinkering with javascript um in order to do that that kind of work
+like we dealt with data all the time and it was very natural to want to be able to do you know quantitative journalism and and visual journalism that use data in some way and we just weren't doing it because like we didn't know how and so uh you know slowly at first and then all at once i i started tinkering with JavaScript um in order to do that that kind of work

 kind of speculate a bit or tell us a bit about what you think the the impact of journalists learning to code has had on news in general uh i i mean i i don't think we i think we should be careful not to overstate it um it's like there's this meme in the news industry that everyone should learn to code and uh it's a little demeaning honestly um as if uh as if journalists who can code are more valuable than journalists who can't when in reality like journalism is this